google/xls/docs_src/dslx_reference.md

 ```

 The DSLX interpreter will execute all functions that are preceded by a
-`quickcheck` directive.
+`quickcheck` attribute.
 These functions should be non-parametric and return a
 `bool`.
 The framework will provide randomized input based on the types of the
 arguments to the function (e.g., above, the framework will provided randomized
 `u32`'s as `x`).

 By default, the framework will run the function against 1000 sets of randomized
 inputs.
 This default may be changed by specifying the `test_count` key in the
-`quickcheck` directive before a particular test:
+`quickcheck` attribute before a particular test:

 ```dslx-snippet
 #[quickcheck(test_count=50000)]